NigelFell/CI_MS2_FourInALine/README.md

     -   #### Imagery
         Imagery is important but has been kept to a minimum to improve the sites upload time.

+    -   #### Sound
+        Sound effects enhance the user experience with extra feedback on their actions.

     -   #### A screenshot of the visual design elements:
         ![A screenshot of the visual design elements](assets/docs/user-experience-design.png)